The ISA Training Difference

 Getting an education or attending specialized training requires commitment, discipline, and an investment of time and money.
 So once you decide to move forward why would you attend a training program that takes your investment and provides you with a questionable return?

-ISA programs offer our students an opportunity to attend a fully vetted, accredited, or officially approved training courses that can earn the students law enforcement in-service credits, college credit & certificates, continuing education credits and state credentials.
+ISA programs offer our students an opportunity to attend fully vetted, accredited, or officially approved training courses that can earn the students law enforcement in-service credits, college credit & certificates, continuing education credits, and state credentials.

 As an ISA graduate, you earn college credit towards a degree or certification

-In July 2014 the educational evaluation team of Henley Putnam University approved college credit for two programs, the 50 hours and 70-hour dignitary and executive protection programs.
-This new credit agreement grants up to 6 semester hours towards an undergraduate degree or towards the executive protection certificate.
+In July 2014 the educational evaluation team of a regionally accredited university-approved college credit for two programs, the 50 hours and 70-hour dignitary and executive protection programs.
+This new credit agreement granted up to 6 semester hours towards an undergraduate degree or towards the executive protection certificate.

-In October 2017 ISA partnered with Central Piedmont Community College to offer courses recognized for adult continuing education credit.
+Since 2017 ISA has partnered with Community Colleges to offer courses recognized for adult continuing education credit.

 Police officers may receive in-service training or continuing education credits